BlockchainCommons/Learning-FROST-from-the-Command-Line/02_4_Checking_FROST_Signature.md

 * What an m-of-n FROST group is.
 * How signatures are created in two rounds, with commitments, then signatures, followed by aggregation.
-* How you can use a message, signature, and verifying (public) key to validate a signature..
+* How you can use a message, signature, and verifying (public) key to verify a signature..

 That's the basics!